What Are the Mortgage Income Requirements for Agency Staff?

 Many lenders will require agency workers to demonstrate a minimum of 12 months of employment history before they will consider a mortgage application.
 In addition, some lenders may also assess your employment history within the same industry and evidence of ongoing employment.

-While the criteria can change depending on your chosen lender, we have created a table overview that provides example of some of the most common work history requirements for agency workers:
+While requirements vary between lenders, the table below provides examples of some of the most common employment history requirements for agency workers.

 Which Mortgage Lenders Accept Agency Income?